SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The context in which a type conforms to a particular protocol is the minimum of the type's access level and the protocol's access level.
-If a type is public, but a protocol it conforms to is internal, the fact that the type conforms to the protocol is also “internal”.
+If a type is public, but a protocol it conforms to is internal, the type's conformance to that protocol is also internal.

 When you write or extend a type to conform to a protocol, you must ensure that the type's implementation of each protocol requirement